david-fong/capswalk/README.md

 After finishing the first version, I excitedly showed my friends and Japanese prof, and quickly realized that the need to install Python was a severe accessibility hurdle.
 For that reason, during the following month of March, I learned how basic webpages are built up using HTML, JavaScript, and CSS, and I slowly worked on porting the game to be hosted on GitHub-Pages as [**version two **](https://github.com/david-fong/SnaKey-JS).

-I wrote everything using NotePad++, and used pure vanilla HTML, Javascript, and CSS.
+I wrote everything in pure vanilla HTML, Javascript, and CSS (on NotePad++).
 This helped me build a strong foundational understanding of how the basic technologies work, as opposed to what might have been the case if I started looking at various frameworks and transpiled languages right away.
 It has also made me appreciate the value of strong typing, and code-style conventions.
 Javascript is so slack when it comes to such basic things that it's easy to write things that don't read well or make much sense.

 In this version, the game's underlying objectives, mechanics, and representation went largely unchanged, since unlike with the previous version where I had already learned the basics of the language and its engine, here I was back at square one.
 Most of my efforts went to searching through and exploring documentation on javascript's basic data structures, the browser DOM, and CSS.
 I found [w3c schools](https://www.w3schools.com/) and [MDN web docs](https://developer.mozilla.org/en-US/) to be great learning resources.